 Speaking of filtering by individual airlines, the Airline filter does exactly what it says: it shows you all of the flight routes operated by a specific airline.

 You don’t even need to specify a certain origin airport to use this feature.
 Start with the default world map and choose an airline on the list, and you’ll see all of its routes show up, whether it’s a global carrier like Air Canada…

 …or even an airline you’ve never heard of, like 40-Mile Air, the airline serving Alaska’s back-country:

 If you’re like me and love to look at the route maps in the back of an airline’s in-flight magazine whenever you fly with a new airline, then I’m sure you’ll love this FlightConnections feature as well.
 I know I could probably spend hours poring through all of the airlines’ route maps one by one.

 And how might this feature be useful beyond providing entertainment for aviation geeks?

 Well, you might be interested in figuring out where in the world you can fly with Etihad Airways on your next Aeroplan redemption, and you can easily do that by filtering for Etihad Airways:

 5. Filter by Class of Service (Premium Feature)

-The third and final filter, available only for Premium users, is for Class of Service.
+The third filter, available only for Premium users, is for Class of Service.

 Since almost every flight these days comes with at least business class and economy class, this feature is mostly useful for finding airlines and routes that offer either First Class or premium economy.